 Tomato Juice or Bloody Mary Mix

 Yes, you’ll need a few more flavoring agents to really make it a truly tasty beverage, but at its base, a Bloody Mary is essentially just tomato juice and vodka.
 This savory delight works best when you’re hungover or when you are out at a bottomless brunch.
 If you want to make one at home with full flavor, we suggest having plenty of one of these Bloody Mary mixes on hand.

 We’ve got a full rundown on which ginger beers you should be using, but if you’ve never had a Moscow mule, there is no better time than the present to try one.
 The sharp, spicy flavor of ginger beer does not get masked by the vodka, giving you a zesty drink that’ll perk you up.
 Just make sure you have a copper mug on hand.

 Caffeine and alcohol?
 Why not, right?
-Sometimes, when you’re getting ready to go out for the night you need a little pick-me-up while still working on your base buzz (heaven forbid you get to the bar completely sober).
+Sometimes, when you’re getting ready to go out for the night, you need a little pick-me-up while still working on your base buzz (heaven forbid you arrive at the bar completely sober).
 The combination of the light and fizzy Red Bull with vodka does just that — you are awake and energetic and yet still feel loose and ready to tackle whatever the night may have in store for you.

 Yeah, we said it, though we weren’t the first.
-Mixing beef broth and vodka (with a few other ingredients) results in a Bull Shot, which was meant to act as a savory cocktail for those that didn’t like Bloody Marys.
-Check out how to make one here (where we use St. George Green Chili Vodka, the Best Flavored Vodka from The Manual Spirit Awards 2018).
+Mixing beef broth and vodka (with a few other ingredients) results in a Bull Shot, which was meant to act as a savory cocktail for those who don’t like Bloody Marys.
+Check out how to make one here (where we use St. George Green Chili Vodka, the Best Flavored Vodka from The Manual Spirit Awards.